Cancel anytime

 Financial Performance

-Historical Performance: Historical performance data is not included here to conform to specified structured data constraints.
+Historical Performance: Historical performance data is not included as it requires specific data gathering from financial databases.

 Expense Ratio: 0.09